figa17/pi_montecarlo/README.md

 # Estimate Pi with Montecarlo

 ## Introduction
-Estimating the value of Pi $\pi$ with the Monte Carlo method is a common algorithm in computer science.
+Estimating the value of Pi $\pi$ with the Montecarlo method is a common algorithm in computer science.

 The idea of this algorithm is take a great number of random points in a square of side $2r$ centered on (0,0).
 Then put a circle with radius $r$ inscribed into the square.
 With that calculate the ratio of number points that lied inside the circle and total number of random points generated.